taoky/yukina/README.md

 ## Approach (Simplified)

-1. Get nginx log for 7 days, filter out all interesting requests, collect their "popularity"
+1. Get nginx log for some days (7 days by default), filter out all interesting requests, collect their "popularity"
 2. Get local interesting files metadata
 3. Remove files that are not "popular", try to get new files while under the limit